ctwiebe23/kera/README.md

 </div>
 ```

-With this, you process full profiles:
+With this, you can process both full profiles:

 ```
 name: Scofflaw Saxwulf